Learned Image Compression with Gaussian-Laplacian-Logistic Mixture Model and Concatenated Residual Modules: The Proposed Image Compression Scheme with CRM and GLLMM

-In this section, we first describe the overall structure of the proposed framework, and then explain the details of important components, including the encoder/decoder networks, the concatenated residual module (CRM), the discretized Gaussian-Laplacian-Logistic mixture model (GLLMM), and the objective function.
+In this section, we first introduce the overall learned image coding framework adopted in this paper, and then describe the proposed concatenated residual module (CRM) and the discretized Gaussian-Laplacian-Logistic mixture model (GLLMM).